vmagnin/forcolormap/README.md

 * a few basic colormaps: "grey", "inverted_grey", "fire", "rainbow", "inverted_rainbow", "zebra",
 * the Dave Green's [cubehelix](https://www.mrao.cam.ac.uk/~dag/CUBEHELIX/) colormap,
 * the "magma", "inferno","plasma", "viridis" [matplotlib colormaps](https://bids.github.io/colormap/),
-* 62 colormaps of the *Scientific colour maps* collection v8.0.1 by Fabio Crameri (the discrete palettes were not imported).
+* the 222 colormaps of the *Scientific colour maps* collection v8.0.1 by Fabio Crameri.
 See Fabio Crameri's poster ["Scientific Colour Maps"](https://www.fabiocrameri.ch/ws/media-library/a17d02961b3a4544961416de2d7900a4/posterscientificcolourmaps_crameri.pdf) for more information and my [No Bijection!](NO_BIJECTION.md) text about the mysteries and wonders of colors.

 ## Basic usage